EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/index.md

 	* **Services**, this folder contains data services used in the application.
 	* **ViewModel**, this folder contains a class used as a data projection for the application's main view.

-5. Create a branch named `migration`.
+5. Create a git branch named **migration**.
 This branch will contain the migrated application and track changes to the application.

 	![](img/create-branch.png)